pagekit/docs/architecture-events.md

 The application also functions as a [Pimple dependency injection container](http://pimple.sensiolabs.org/), the main location to hold all service providers.
-Service providers are a central concept to understand, as they bundle the functionality of certain Components and other parts of the framework and make it accessible throughout the application - also from your extensions and themes.
+Service providers are a central concept to understand, as they bundle the functionality of certain components and other parts of the framework and make it accessible throughout the application - also from your extensions and themes.

 A service provider is a class that implements the two methods `register` and